michael-gracie/game_theory/docs/slideshow.md

 - **Expectiminimax** - `Minimax` with chance included
 - **Multi Agent Utility** - A game where we assume each agent wants to maximize their payoff
-- **Monte Carlo Tree Search** - Algorithim specializing in complex trees
+- **Monte Carlo Tree Search** - Pruning algorithm specializing in complex trees

 ---